Crowhurst Cricket Club Pitch Maintenance

 Worms

 Other issues to consider are worms.
-They need to be treated at the first sign of them.
+They need to be treated at the first sign of the casts.
 Suggestion is once in early November and again in January or February.
-We ask a local landscape gardner Nick Stell to do this as he holds the licence for the chemicals required.Machinery
+Use Purity soil conditioner as it apparently has good resuts and use as soon as you see the worm casts.Machinery

 I have usually maintained the machinery myself where possible or if not we have used Battle Mowers for parts etc.- Ransom mower height setting.
 To lower the height turn the adjusting knob anti- clockwise